4 Environmental Monitoring Methods That Can Help Shape Your Facility’s Decontamination Protocol

 CURIS System’s Hybrid Hydrogen Peroxide™ (HHP™) technology is cutting edge in the world of biodecontamination technology.
 It's proven successful across multiple applications and offers full automation for ease of use.
 Since it reaches everywhere air touches, it has been previously used in filter banks and HEPA systems, which are important during environmental monitoring treatments.

 CURIS System HHP Technology Photo ExampleHybrid hydrogen peroxide™ breaks down into water and oxygen, with no corrosive or sticky residues left behind, making CURIS a clear advantage for a facility's decontamination toolbox.
 The automated component eliminates the need to have staff in the room during the treatment.
-This protects them from the chemical and can help reduce cross contamination associated with traditional wiping methods.
+This protects them from the chemicals and can help reduce cross-contamination associated with traditional wiping methods.

 CURIS offers decontamination systems designed to treat an entire laboratory or a specific fill finish isolator.
 Whether it’s a fixed integrated system or a versatile portable system, the CURIS line of products has scalable solutions for your sensitive space.